 Welcome Weed Elementary School.
 My name is Alisa Cummings and I am the principal of this amazing school.
 I was born and raised in Weed, attending Weed Elementary School and Weed High School.
-I have been in education for 16 years, eleven of those years as a middle school classroom teacher at Weed Elementary School.
+I have been in education for 17 years, eleven of those years as a middle school classroom teacher at Weed Elementary School.
 This is my sixth year of administration.
 I have a Bachelors Degree in Liberal Studies, a Masters of Science in Educational Administration, California Teachers English Learner (CTEL) certified, and a Tier II Administrative Credential.
 My community involvement includes coaching, basketball counselor for programs at Weed Elementary School, supporter of Weed athletic programs, and involvement in community events.
-My passion though is spending time with my family and supporting and following my children in their athletic and educational activities.
-I have three sons; Robert who is attending Multnomah University, Jake who is a coach at Weed High School, and Aaron who is a senior at Weed High School.
+My passion though is spending time with my family.
+I have three sons; Robert, Jake and Aaron all who graduated from both Weed Elementary and Weed High School.
 My husband, Jim Cummings, is self-employed.

 My education philosophy is simple: As educators, our first priority is the students we serve.
 We must have enough passion and love for our students to be able to provide them with the best education possible.
 This can only be accomplished through a collaborative approach between the educational staff, parents, and students, working as a team to provide a safe environment, support rigorous standards, and maintain open lines of communications and expectations.

 The goal of education is to:

 - Provide an educational environment where students are prepared with the learning experiences that lead to the basic academic skills and understanding techniques necessary for them to become productive members of society and life-long learners.